samplchallenges/SAMPL-containers/tutorials/BuildingYourOwnVirtualScreeningContainer.md

 	```

 **Intentional No Prediction Output**
 * Intentional no predictions will not be permitted in this challenge.
-If you are unable to make a prediciton, please still output a score and whether the compound binds (0 or 1).
-Based on the makeup of this library, we recommend predicting the compound does not bind.
+If you are unable to make a prediciton, please still output a score and whether the compound binds or not (1 or 0 respectively).
+Based on the makeup of this library, we recommend predicting the compound does not bind (value = 0).